aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/100-construct-testing/1000-assertion-test.md

 Our `HitCounter` construct creates a simple DynamoDB table.
 Lets create a test that validates that the table is getting created.

+If `cdk init` created a test directory for you, then you should have a `cdk-workshop.test.ts` file.
+Delete this file.

 If you do not already have a `test` directory (usually created automatically when you run `cdk init`), then create a `test` directory at the same level as `bin` and `lib` and then create a file called `hitcounter.test.ts` with the following code.

 ```typescript
 import { Template, Capture } from '@aws-cdk/assertions';